docker/docs/buildx/working-with-buildx.md

 There is also support for custom build rules from HCL/JSON files allowing better code reuse and different target groups.
-The design of bake is in very early stages and we are [looking for feedback](https://github.com/docker/buildx/issues) from users.
+The design of bake is in very early stages and we are looking for feedback from users.
+Let us know your feedback by creating an issue in the
+[Docker buildx](https://github.com/docker/buildx/issues){:target="_blank" rel="noopener" class="_"}
+GitHub repository.